obi-a/ragios/README.md

 * Ragios includes a Ruby client library that makes it easy to interact with Ragios directly with ruby code.

-* A Ragios instance running on a remote server and controlled it from anywhere using the Ruby client library or the REST API.
+* A Ragios instance running on a remote server can be controlled from anywhere using the Ruby client library or the REST API.

 I'm doing this just for fun and educational purposes.